-- have issues with fertility
+- Have issues with fertility

-- suffer from painful intercourse
+- Experience painful intercourse

-- have serious problems with ovulation
+- Have serious problems with ovulation

-If you have conceived through IVF, check our IVF and FET Due Date Calculator.
+If you have conceived through IVF, check out our IVF and FET Due Date Calculator.

 How about just putting sperm into your vagina?